Pressed Floral Preservation Art

 History of Floral Preservation

 The fascination with collecting and preserving flowers dates back for centuries.
-The art of preserving florals is believed to date back to ancient civilizations.
+The art of preserving flowers is believed to date back to ancient civilizations.
 In 16th century Japan, the art form known as Oshibana originated which is largely accepted as one of the first forms of floral preservation.
 Oshibana is the art of using pressed flowers and other botanical materials to create an entire picture from these natural elements.
 It was created as one of their disciplines to promote patience, harmony with nature, and powers of concentration.

-As trade with Japan increased in the mid 1800s, citizens of western countries became fascinated with the use of pressed flowers as an art form.
+As trade with Japan increased in the mid-1800s, citizens of Western countries became fascinated with the use of pressed flowers as an art form.
 By the late 1800s, flower pressing had become a favorite pastime in England and the United States.

 Preservation Tips

-Preserving Your Flowers Through Wild Blossoms Studio
+Preserving Your Flowers With Wild Blossoms Studio

 Click here to find out more about our floral preservation process!